The Esso Club getting ready for 2020 National Championship Game

 “The Esso Club is known throughout the area as a great place to meet friends and good food, good drink and we have a lot of fun here,” Evering said.

-Brad Farrel, a Clemson senior, started as a cook for the sports bar back in June.
+Clemson senior Brad Farrel started as a cook for the sports bar back in June.
 He said he loves the atmosphere this job has.

 He added that almost every fan would want to go to New Orleans.
 But, since it’s not possible for everyone, The Esso Club is a good alternative.